Functional JavaScript: basic concepts

 console.log(result); // 3

-As we see, the expression is evaluated when the function is called, not when its result is used.
+As we can see, the expression is evaluated when we call the function, not when the result of the function is consumed.

 function* lazySum(a, b) {